 Online Teacher meetings.

-For more information go to www.IUKF.net or contact Christian Maine of the IUKF Dojo Committee.
+For more information go to www.IUKF.net and contact Chairman of IUKF, Henry Thom,

 Permanent link to this article: http://uechi-ryu.com/dojo-ownership/